translucent-link/chainlink-node-jobs/ethereum-kovan/Post > Uint256/README.md

         "url": "https://httpbin.org/post"
     }

-The job populated with the example parameters above would return with: `info@translucent.link`
+The job populated with the example parameters above would return with: `200800`

 See [example.sol](example.sol) for an example client contract.